ROCm/rocBLAS/docs/source/clients.rst

    transA,transB,M,N,K,alpha,lda,ldb,beta,ldc,rocblas-Gflops,us
    N,N,4096,4096,4096,1,4096,4096,0,4096,11941.5,11509.4

-If you run any code that calls rocBLAS functions with logging turned on by setting environment variable ROCBLAS_LAYER=2 , it will output a line each time a rocBLAS function is called.
+rocBLAS logging can be turned on by setting environment variable ROCBLAS_LAYER=2.
+If you run any code that calls rocBLAS functions with logging turned on it will output a line each time a rocBLAS function is called.
 The line that it outputs is the line you need to run rocblas-bench.
 For example if you run:

 .. code-block:: bash